Bills Digest No. 18, 2024-25

 Currently, reporting entities from related companies can choose to become a designated business group (DBG), defined in existing section 5.
 Becoming a DBG means entities can share administration of some or all of their AML/CTF obligations.
 The Bill replaces the DBG concept with a ‘reporting group’ concept (Explanatory Memorandum (EM), p.
 26).
 Schedule 1 of the Bill introduces new structural descriptions of entities and responsibilities, being:

-• Business group: introduced into section 5 (item 5 of Schedule 1) and further detailed in subsection 10A(3) (item 19 of Schedule 1) as being a group of 2 or more persons where either one person ‘controls’ the other, or the group meets any requirements outlined in the AML/CTF Rules.
-‘Control’ takes its meaning from proposed section 11 (item 19 of Schedule 1).
+• Business group: defined in proposed subsection 10A(3) of the AML/CTF Act (item 19 of Schedule 1) as being a group of 2 or more persons where either one person ‘controls’ the other, or the group meets any requirements outlined in the AML/CTF Rules.
+The definition of ‘control’ takes its meaning from proposed section 11 (item 19 of Schedule 1).

-• Reporting group: introduced into section 5 (item 14 of Schedule 1) and further detailed in subsection 10A(1) (item 19 of Schedule 1), as being either a business group or a group of 2 or more persons in certain circumstances.
+• Reporting group: defined in proposed subsection 10A(1) (item 19 of Schedule 1), as being either a business group or a group of 2 or more persons in certain circumstances.
 Reporting groups will be able to implement group-wide AML/CTF programs (EM, p.
 29).
+Each person in a reporting or business group is a member of that group, which is defined at proposed subsection 10A(4).

-• Each reporting group will be required to have a lead entity, introduced in section 5 (item 10 of Schedule 1) and further detailed in subsection 10A(5) (item 19 of Schedule 1), which provides that the lead entity of a reporting group will be specified in the AML/CTF Rules (EM, p.
-32).
+• Lead entity: Each reporting group will be required to have a lead entity, defined in proposed subsection 10A(5) (item 19 of Schedule 1).
+The lead entity of a reporting group will be specified in the AML/CTF Rules (EM, p.
+32), and will be the central entity responsible for the coordination and oversight of AML/CTF program compliance efforts with respect to their reporting group (EM, p.
+29).

-• The definition of reporting entity is repealed and substituted (item 13 of Schedule 1) to clarify that a reporting entity can be either a person providing a designated service (listed in section 6) or the lead entity of a reporting group.
+• Reporting entity: The definition of reporting entity is repealed and substituted (item 13 of Schedule 1) to clarify that a reporting entity can be either a person providing a designated service (listed in section 6) or the lead entity of a reporting group.

-• A definition of AML/CTF compliance officer is introduced into section 5 (item 3 of Schedule 1).
-The requirement to have a compliance office is currently included in the AML/CTF Rules.
-Division 5 of proposed Part 1A (item 24 of Schedule 1) requires reporting entities to have compliance officers whose role is to oversee the operation and coordination of AML/CTF policies and communicate with AUSTRAC on behalf of the reporting entity.
+• AML/CTF compliance officer: A definition of AML/CTF compliance officer is introduced into section 5 (item 3 of Schedule 1).
+The requirement to have a compliance officer is currently included in the AML/CTF Rules.
+Division 5 of proposed Part 1A of the AML/CTF Act (item 24 of Schedule 1) requires reporting entities to have compliance officers whose role is to oversee the operation and coordination of AML/CTF policies and communicate with AUSTRAC on behalf of the reporting entity.

-A significant implication of these changes is that lead entities will have liability for reporting group member compliance regarding the AML/CTF framework.
-As outlined in proposed section 236B (item 50 of Schedule 1), for the purpose of certain parts of the AML/CTF Act (listed in subsection 236B(2)), if a reporting group member provides a designated service, then the lead entity is also taken to have provided such a service.
+A significant implication of these changes is that lead entities will have liability for reporting group member AML/CTF compliance.
+As outlined in proposed section 236B (item 50 of Schedule 1), for the purpose of certain parts of the AML/CTF Act (listed in proposed subsection 236B(2)), if a reporting group member provides a designated service, then the lead entity is also taken to have provided such a service.
 This may be particularly significant for reporting groups who have franchise members.
 Where a reporting entity member fails to comply with an AML/CTF Act obligation, both the member and the lead entity will be liable for any contravention (proposed subsection 236B(6)).

 Amendments to AML/CTF program requirements in light of new reporting structure

-An AML/CTF program is defined in proposed section 26B (item 24 of Schedule 1) as comprising of a risk assessment and required policies.
-Proposed section 26C (item 24 of Schedule 1) requires all reporting entities to undertake risk assessments of ML/TF/proliferation financing (PF) (a definition of PF is proposed at item 12 of Schedule 1).
-Proposed section 26F (item 24 of Schedule 1) requires all reporting entities to develop and maintain policies, procedures, systems and controls that manage AML/CTF/PL risks and ensure the entity complies with its obligations (collectively referred to as ‘AML/CTF policies’).
+An AML/CTF program is defined in proposed section 26B as comprising of a risk assessment and required policies.
+Proposed section 26C requires all reporting entities to undertake risk assessments of ML/TF/proliferation financing (PF) (a definition of PF is proposed at item 12 of Schedule 1).
+Proposed section 26F requires all reporting entities to develop and maintain policies, procedures, systems and controls that manage AML/CTF/PL risks and ensure the entity complies with its obligations (collectively referred to as ‘AML/CTF policies’).
+Proposed section 26G requires reporting entities to comply with their AML/CTF policies, with potential civil liability for non-compliance.

 Inclusion of ‘higher-risk professionals’

 Currently, reporting entities that provide designated services listed in section 6 of the AML/CTF Act must meet certain obligations under the Act (unless an exception applies).
 The Bill proposes three new categories of designated services for inclusion into section 6: real estate services (item 2 of Schedule 3); dealers in bullion, precious metals, stones and products (item 6 of Schedule 3); and a broad category entitled ‘professional services’ (which includes the provision of legal and accounting services, for example) (item 10 of Schedule 3).
-The inclusion of these new designated services means any entity who provides the designated services becomes a ‘reporting entity’ for AML/CTF purposes and is required to meet the requisite obligations (and may be liable for any penalties for non-compliance).
+The inclusion of these new designated services means any entity who provides the designated services becomes a ‘reporting entity’ for AML/CTF purposes and will be required to meet the requisite obligations (and may be liable for any penalties for non-compliance).

 (1) Real estate services